-Black Mirror is one of the most inventing and fascinating anthology series about technology and human nature.
-The series comments on rapidly advancing technology and how it could affect the people’s lives sometimes in a bad way and other times in a good way (but mostly bad).
+Black Mirror is one of the most inventive and fascinating anthology series about technology and human nature.
+The series comments on rapidly advancing technology and how it could affect people’s lives sometimes in a bad way and other times in a good way (but mostly bad).
 The sci-fi series has created some of the most memorable sci-fi content for all the fans out there with every season they bring out something new and force the audience to think about how this could affect them.
 Black Mirror premiered its fifth season almost three years ago in 2019 and since then the series has been on a hiatus until now, the sci-fi series is getting a new season which is currently under development meaning it’s not coming any time soon.
 So, while you wait for the series to come out here are some brilliant shows like Black Mirror you could watch while waiting for Season 6.

-Tales From the Loop
+Tales From the Loop (Prime Video)

 Synopsis: Inspired by the wondrous paintings of Simon Stålenhag, Tales from the Loop explores the mind-bending adventures of the people who live above the Loop, a machine built to unlock and explore the mysteries of the universe – making things previously relegated to science fiction, possible.